yoyojambo/Alejandria/README.md

-# ai model!
+# Alejandria

-## TODO
-explain how it works here
+LLM-Based search engine that answers questions and lists relevant documents and pages based on its local file repository, to allow creating and constantly expand a knowledgebase that can be queried for answers and the relevant documents within it.

 ## NOTES
-- please download `ggml-model-gpt4all-falcon-q4_0.bin` from [here](https://gpt4all.io/index.html) and put it in the root of the ai folder
+- Requires `ggml-model-gpt4all-falcon-q4_0.bin` from [here](https://gpt4all.io/index.html) in the root of the the project.